reducks-tv/reducks/readme.markdown

 `brew install gource`

-Once installed, just update the configuration template and update the appropriate lines of the config file and run it with this command.

-`gource --load-config path/to/config`
+Once installed.
+Execute the config.gource file in the appropriate directory and let Gource do it's thing.

+`./config.gource`

+Make sure to:

-Make sure to update the path at which the .git or .svn directory exist in within the contents of the config file.
+1. Update the path at which the .git or .svn directory exist in within the contents of the config file.
+2. Run the script from inside the directory.

 ##### TODO